tnsholding/docs.meetingroommap.net/content/en/Tasks/MeetingRooms/index.md

 Mapping a meeting room to a floorplan can be done in two ways in the admin web site:

-1) Per image/floorplan from [Images](https://www.meetingroommap.net/MapImage) page by clicking "Attach rooms" button for an image"
+1) Per image/floorplan from [Images](https://www.meetingroommap.net/MapImage) page by clicking "Attach rooms" button for an image
 2) From the [Rooms](https://www.meetingroommap.net/Rooms) page.

 ### 1. Mapping from Image list